wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/form.md

 ### Form

 Use **Form** widget to work with a service or procedure based flow.
 For this, you can use a service variable or CRUD variable through API calls like, REST API, SOAP, and more.
-You can configure fields to use an appropriate **[Form Widget](/learn/app-development/widgets/widget-library#form-widgets)**.
+You can configure fields to use an appropriate **<!-- <!-- [Form Widget](/learn/app-development/widgets/widget-library#form-widgets) --> -->**.
 For example, text, number, dropdown, and more.

 ### Live Form

 **Live Form** works similar to a **Form**.
 However, Live Form is specific to database CRUD operations when you import a database from an external resource.

 :::note
 Form and Live Form are two different widgets that work similarly.
 Live Form is used for DB Services with CRUD operations only.
-For more information, see [Live Forms](/learn/app-development/widgets/datalive/live-form).
+For more information, see [Live Forms](./live-form).
 :::

 ## How do Forms work